 [INSERT FIGURE 1]

 The aim of this article is to explore the relationship between size, insularity and democracy.
 The article focuses on the five small African island states– Cabo Verde, Comoros, Mauritius, São Tomé and Príncipe and Seychelles – in order to identify the patterns that set them apart from continental and larger states.
 We explore five effects of being a small island state, two of which relate to population size, two of which relate to being islands, and one of which is a product of the interaction between size and location.
-First, the small size of these countries has enabled a more intimate form of politics to emerge in which a greater proportion of the citizenry are in some way connected to the state either because they are directly incorporated in patronage networks and state employment, or because they know someone who is (Second, smallness makes it easier – though not always straightforward – for governments to establish effective states.
+First, the small size of these countries has enabled a more intimate form of politics to emerge in which a greater proportion of the citizenry are in some way connected to the state either because they are directly incorporated in patronage networks and state employment, or because they know someone who is (Corbett 2015).
+Second, smallness makes it easier – though not always straightforward – for governments to establish effective states.
 In other words, the centre-periphery divide discussed by Herbst (2014) is neither so prevalent nor so damaging to the capacity of the state to provide public services and maintain order.
 The result is a positive feedback loop in which the extension of patronage and clientelism can include a greater share of citizens than would be possible in more populous countries.
 At the same time, the more intimate relationship between clients and patrons – with patronage ties running directly to senior politicians rather than through a series of intermediaries – means that the former often have greater influence in small societies, and are therefore better placed to impose informal checks and balances on what governments can do (Corbett and Veenendaal 2018).

 Being an island also has important political ramifications.
 The first is that limited external influence creates a stronger sense of a shared identity (Anckar 2002; Anckar 2008) and greater social capital (Congdon Fors 2014).
 When combined with the fact that a large proportion of the population of these islands arrived relatively recently from other parts of the world, meaning that it was clear that they were not autochthonous, insularity has constrained the emergence of the kind of damaging ‘politics of belonging’ that has exacerbated political violence in parts of mainland Africa (Nyamnjoh 2005).
 Secondly, the offshore location of these states means that they have not been impacted by the porous and often arbitrary colonial borders that are often argued to have impeded state building on the mainland (Englebert 2000; Herbst 2014).
 In turn, this has also insulated them from the destabilizing impact of land borders with countries in the midst of civil war or political upheaval (Anckar 2002; Anckar 2008).
 More specifically, they have been protected from what democratization theorists call ‘snowball’ or ‘demonstration effects’ (Starr 1991) – although here it is the demonstration of authoritarianism and war rather than democratic government.